Teaching the Life-Saving Art of Eavesdropping: Implications for Conserving Endangered Species

 Guest Blogger – MSc Candidate at York University in the Stutchbury Lab

-Lisa is a guest ecologist and science blogger with a passion for wildlife and conservation.
-Lisa has wide-ranging experience in conservation, with a special interest in ornithology, species-at-risk, and environmental legislation.
-Lisa is currently investigating the effects of climate change in wintering habitats of migratory songbirds on their arrival condition in Ontario.
+Lisa is an ecologist with a passion for wildlife and conservation.
+Lisa has wide-ranging experience in conducting ecological inventories, assessing environmental impact of proposed developments, and navigating the framework of environmental legislation.
+She has a special interest in ornithology and species at risk and is currently investigating the effects of climate change in wintering habitats of migratory songbirds on their arrival condition in Ontario.